favourite189/LITA_CAPSTONE_PROJECT/README.md

   ``To retrieve my data loaded into my sql studio
 - . inspecting my data incase of any miss numbers
   #### SECONDLY
  - .
-WRITE MY QUERY FOR EACH QUESTION
+WRITE MY QUERY FOR EACH QUESTION AND ACCESS MY QUERY FROM MY FILE
 - .**QUESTION ONE**
   - ._retrieve the total sales for each product category_
   ``SQL